tgf101/chatapp/README.md

 # Chat App
-A real time chat app for mobile devices where multiple users can send simple text messages to each other.
+Chatify is a real time chat app for mobile devices where multiple users can send simple text messages to each other.
+Designed for mobile users which allows users to joined a group chat room, send text messages to each other, and exit the conversation.
+This application was developed using, HTML, CSS, JavaScript, Node.js, Express, Socket.io and used agile as my development strategy.

 # Contributers
-I am working alone for this assignment
+For this assignment I am going to be working alone.

 # primary target audience